-We have also introduced a Housing Options Guide.
+The Council has also introduced a Housing Options Guide.
 This provides information about the range of housing options within East Dunbartonshire as well as advice on how to contact other housing providers.
-The Housing Options Guide provides general information on estimated waiting times for offers throughout our housing stock.
-Finally, we also give information on housing that is accessible for disabled people.
+The Housing Options Guide provides general information on estimated waiting times for offers throughout the Council's housing stock.
+Finally, the Council also gives information on housing that is accessible for disabled people.